 - Supported account types: Option 2, Accounts in any organizational directory (Any Azure AD directory - Multitenant)

-- As we are not performing any Oauth authentication on the PSA interface we don’t need to fill the redirect URI
+- As we are not performing any Oauth authentication on the VSA interface we don’t need to fill the redirect URI

 - Click Register

 - Copy the Application (client) ID and Directory (tenant) ID from the screen and save it on your notepad

 - We will now need to provide Authentication and give API permissions for this app registration in order to access the mailboxes